khaors/geocompr/main.md

 ## Introduction

 Spatial operations are a vital part of geocomputation.
-This chapter shows how spatial datasets can be modified in a multitude of ways based on the the location and shape of the features they contain (for vector data) and the relative locations and values of pixes (for raster data).
+This chapter shows how spatial datasets can be modified in a multitude of ways based on the the location and shape of the features they contain (for vector data) and the relative locations and values of pixels (for raster data).

 The content clearly builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
 Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and non-overlapping joins (covered in \@ref(spatial-joining) and \@ref(non-overlapping-joins)) and aggregation (section \@ref(spatial-data-aggregation)).